Pekiti-Tirsia Kali: Origin and history

 In 1996, Pekiti-Tirsia Europe Organization was formed, with Uli Weidle as Managing Director.

-In the year 1997 the Centennial Celebration for 100 years of Pekiti-Tirsia was celebrated in Subic Bay, Zambales, Philippines last October 25, 1997.
+In the year 1997, the Centennial Celebration for 100 years of Pekiti-Tirsia was celebrated in Subic Bay, Zambales, Philippines on October 25, 1997.
 Pekiti-Tirsia was the only Filipino Martial Art officially recognized as having a centennial.

 In 2003, Pekiti Tirsia Global was established.

 PTKGO (Tim Waid) National Directors include Leo Gaje. and Rommel Tortal in the Philippines, Timothy D. Waid in the United States, Philip Gelinas in Canada, and Uli Weidle in Europe.

 Fighting methods

 All fighting ranges are integral parts of the Pekiti-Tirsia system, but special attention is given to closing in to kill in close quarters combat.
 Integral to this is a coiled close quarters stance that allows evasion and generation of powerful strikes even within close range.
 Pekiti-Tirsia is about quartering the opponent, or 'cutting up into little pieces', emphasizing destruction with counter offence while not getting hit.
 The Pekiti-Tirsia methodology originates from offensive and counter offensive principles against attacks from all ranges, angles and threat levels.
 There is less emphasis on purely defensive techniques per se, as this is not seen as an effective survival strategy.

 Pekiti-Tirsia Kali incorporates 5 main weapon categories (including the human body):